 I am drawn to faces.
 I cannot really draw well but I am trying to learn how to draw faces.
 If they come out odd, it's fine.

-I also like vintage style (though not steampunk) - old postage stamps, vintage office papers, library cards, ledgers, maps, receipts, etc
+I also like vintage style (though not steampunk) - old postage stamps, vintage office papers, library cards, ledgers, maps, receipts, travel tickets and other tickets.

 If you are a "maker", I like receiving hand-carved stamps, your painted papers, altered tags, handmade journals, homemade washi tape, elegant or modern looking return address labels

 Washi tape - I like vintage-looking washi or watercolor-y washi

 Paper ephemera - such as maps, sheet music, art-y magazines, colorful papers, old ledgers